+2021.19

+Unidentified artist, Caracas

+Ex voto with Saints

+1752

-2021.19 Unidentified artist, Caracas Ex voto with Saints 1752 Oil on panel 20 1⁄4 x 13 1/8 in.
+Oil on panel

+20 1/4 x 13 1/8 inches

 This rather humble painting on panel was created for Don Agustín de Torres, Lieutenant Colonel in the Spanish Royal Army, while he was stationed in Caracas in 1752.
 At its center stands Our Lady of the Pillar of Zaragoza holding the Christ Child in her arms.
 While much of the pillar is obscured by a roundel holding St. Michael, the base bears the Trinitarian cross typically associated with this iconography.
 Kneeling at the Virgin's feet and gazing reverently upward is St. Joseph in a purple tunic.
 Flanking the central scene are four additional roundels bearing male saints.
 The two figures on the top left and right cannot be definitively identified, though one holds the palm of a martyr and the other a book and quill, suggesting a position as a Doctor of the Church or prominent theologian.
 At the bottom left is the Franciscan friar, St. Anthony of Padua (1195-1231), holding the Christ Child in his arms.
-To his right stands the Jesuit martyr St.
+To his right stands the Jesuit martyr St. John Nepomuk (c.
+1345-1393) recognizable by the stars ringing his head.